Which Sennheiser Headphones Should You Buy? A Breakdown of Their Current Range

 Do Sennheiser headphones work with all devices?

-Are Sennheiser headphones durable?
+Are Sennheiser headphones comfortable for long wear?